waysidemapping/heirloom-map-tiles/SCHEMA.md

-# Heirloom map tile schema
+# Beefsteak map tile schema

 *This schema is in active development and is not yet versioned.
 Users should expect that changes may occur at any time without notice.
 This schema is never expected to become fully stable since tagging changes are inherent to OpenStreetMap.*